pirahawk/forshow/scratch.md

-You plan to create a solution by using Azure Container Apps in a newly provisioned Azure subscription.
+You plan to create a solution by using Azure Container Apps.
+The solution will consist of multiple container apps.

-You need to ensure that you can deploy Azure Container Apps by using Azure CLI.
+You are assessing whether you should create multiple environments.

+You need to identify criteria that will require the creation of multiple environments.

-Which two Azure resource providers must you register first?
-Each correct answer presents part of the solution.
+Which two criteria should you identify?
+Each correct answer presents a complete solution.

 Select all answers that apply.

-Microsoft.App

-Microsoft.AppPlatform

-Microsoft.AppConfiguration

-Microsoft.ContainerService

-Microsoft.OperationalInsights
+Each container app must maintain its own versioning.

+Each container app must support different upgrade cadency.

+Each container app must be able to scale independently of others.

+Each container app must be deployed to a different virtual network.

+Each container app must write its logs to a different Log Analytics workspace.